 Family background can be analytically separated into at least three distinct components as raised by Coleman (2008).
 These are: financial (physical) capital (family income or wealth), human capital (parent education), and social capital (relationship among actors).
 With respect to children's educational achievement, Kim (2002) maintained that, there is a direct relationship between parental financial and human capital and the successful learning experience of their children.
 However, he stressed that while both of these factors are important determinants of children educational success, there remains a substantial proportion of variation in educational success, which was unaccounted for by these variables alone.
 Kim (2002) explained that this variance by what he called the "social capital" which mediates the relationship between parents' financial and human capital, on the one hand, and the development of the human capital of their children on the other.
-A research conducted using a sample of low-income minority families, found that mothers with higher education had higher expectations for their children's academic achievement and that 13 these expectations were related to their children's subsequent achievement in math and reading (Kim, 2002).
+A research conducted using a sample of low-income minority families, found that mothers with higher education had higher expectations for their children's subsequent achievement in math and reading (Kim, 2002).